gongyiling/SELib/Readme.md

 # SELib

-A portable open-source SEAnim and SEModel library for C
+A portable open-source SEAnim and SEModel library for C.